-conduct by any Personnel that may constitute a violation of any to the Organization and its programs.
+• conduct by any Personnel that may constitute a violation of any to the Organization and its programs.

 Ac knowledged and agreed:

 Signature

 Print name

 Job Title or Description

+, 20

-wledge that adherence to the Code of Conduct and Compliance of employment and is a factor that will be considered in my
+For Employees: I further ackno wledge that adherence to the Code of Conduct and Compliance n of employment and is a factor that will be considered in my

 Ac knowledged and agreed:

 Signature

-Compliance Program standards is er acknowledge that adherence to the Code of Conduct and a condition of my association with the Organization and that a may result in termination of contract or association.
+Compliance Program standards i er acknowledge that adherence to the Code of Conduct and s a condition of my association with the Organization and that s may result in termination of contract or association.

 Ac knowledged and agreed:

 Signature